Dyson says UK government does not need its COVID-19 ventilator

 Dyson said last month it had received an order for 10,000 of the machines.
-The new design needed regulatory approval before the devices could be used on large numbers of patients.
+The new design needed regulatory approval before they could be used on large numbers of patients.

 Company founder James Dyson said the company had welcomed Prime Minister Boris Johnson’s challenge to build ventilators.